lewisbar/lewisbar.github.io/_posts/2025-08-29-Composite Reuse Principle.md

 }
 ```

-Now all ships can inherit this method by subclassing Ship.
+Now all ships can inherit this method by subclassing `Ship`.
 So they don’t have to duplicate the `sail` method anymore.
 ```swift
 class PirateShip: Ship {
     func shootCannon(_ direction: String) {